 Although you may not be able to cook with fruits on a regular basis, you can use fruit as a treat.
 Top off yogurt or a keto-dessert with your fruit.

-Enjoying whole, fresh fruit by itself can also help squash any sugar cravings you may feel, especially in the beginning of your keto diet.
+Enjoying whole, fresh fruit by itself can also help squash any sugar cravings you may feel, especially at the beginning of your keto diet.

 Tip 7: Meal Prepping Saves Time & Money

-This may be the most useful tip you can utilize while on your ketogenic diet.
-Preparing 4-5 days-worth of your meals in advance can save you hours in the kitchen!
+This may be the most useful tip while on your ketogenic diet.
+Preparing your meals in advance can save you hours in the kitchen!

 If you work the typical 9-5, Monday-Friday work week, you may find that prepping your breakfast and lunch in advance, makes sticking to your ketogenic diet much more manageable through the week.